margrietpalm/slide_jc2018/markdown/slides.md

   \text{G}$)
 * ATP production is determined by oxygen and glucose take up
 * H$^+$ production depends on the amount of glycolysis
-* New blood vessels are added inhypoxic areas
+* New blood vessels are added in hypoxic areas

 Model - evolution